Children's Book Council of Australia: Awards

 The first Australian Children's Book of the Year Award was presented in 1946.
 At that time and until 1952, there was a single award category (now the CBCA Book of the Year: Older Readers Award).

 In 1952 a category for the Picture Books was created, a Younger Readers category in 1982, the Eve Pownall Award for Non-Fiction in 1993, and the Early Childhood Award category was created in 2001, bringing the total number of categories to five.
 In 2019 the New Illustrator Award, formerly the Crichton Award for Children's Book Illustration, was added.
 In 2022 Shadow Judging was added to each category with panels of children selecting their preferred winners.

 Funding

 Initially the awards were funded through Government grants (1966–1988), and later by individual and corporation donations and sponsorships.
 A major five-year partnership with the Myer Group provided $50,000.00 per year.
 When this ceased the CBCA decided to establish the CBCA Awards Foundation.
 This was set up in 1996 and raised over one million dollars.
-Raylee Elliott Burns, National President and Chair of the 1996 AGM, said in her subsequent introduction to the Prospectus: "The advocacy role played by the Children's Book Council has helped to promote the literary experience for children and to assure the scope and vitality of writing and publishing for children in Australia...
-The Children's Book Council of Australia invites Australians everywhere to invest in the future of readers through the support of the CBCA Awards Foundation."
 Proceeds from investments now fund prizes for the awards in perpetuity.
 Benefactors (donations $20,000.00 and over) and Major Donors ($5000.00 and over) are permanently acknowledged on all printed and electronic matter emanating from the CBCA.